 According to Apple’s documentation, the standard pattern for Cocoa applications is called Model-View-Controller.
 Despite the name, this pattern is quite unlike the original definition of Model-View-Controller applied to Smalltalk-76.
 Cocoa’s application design pattern actually shares more in common with ideas developed at Taligent (an Apple co-developed project from the 1990s) than with the original Smalltalk origin of the term.

 In this article, I’ll look at a little theory and history behind the primary application design pattern used in Cocoa.
 I’ll discuss the key shortcoming of Cocoa’s Model-View-Controller approach, Apple’s aborted efforts to address this shortcoming and wonder from where the next major improvements will come.

 Probably the widest quoted pattern in UI development is Model View Controller (MVC) - it’s also the most misquoted.
 I’ve lost count of the times I’ve seen something described as MVC which turned out to be nothing like it. - Martin Fowler, GUI Architectures

-I want to quickly address what Martin Fowler means in the above quote since, by the definition Fowler uses – the same definition originally used by Trygve Reenskaug to describe Smalltalk-76 – the approach commonly used to develop Cocoa apps is not Model-View-Controller.
+I want to quickly address what Martin Fowler means in the above quote since, by the definition Fowler uses (the definition originally used by Trygve Reenskaug to describe Smalltalk-76) the approach commonly used to develop Cocoa apps is not Model-View-Controller.

 In Smalltalk-76, interactive views were split into two completely separate objects: the View object and the Controller object.
 The View object performed display but any click or interaction wasn’t handled by the View object and was instead dispatched by the partner Controller object.
 The important point to understand is that the Controller didn’t load, setup or manage the View, nor did one Controller handle actions for multiple Views; in the original definition of Model-View-Controller, the View and Controller were simply the action and display aspects of a single control on screen.

 The diagram of Smalltalk-76’s Model-View-Controller shows the model as the central component of the object graph, with communication primarily occurring between the model and the view or controller directly.